gofunky/envorb/README.md

 ## Why is it necessary?

 CircleCI 2.1 still allows environment variables persistency only via a bash workaround.
-Slim images such as Alpine, however, don't bash included.
+Slim images such as Alpine, however, don't include bash.

-The other challenge, you may face in a CI setup, is the question how to automatically pass semantic versions into a build.
+The other challenge, you may face in a CI setup, is the question how to automatically pass variables (e.g., versions) into a build.
 Is your setup depending on versions extracted from cli commands, a file, a web page, git or GitHub?

 Thanks to the new orb system form CircleCI 2.1, envorb fetches the environment variables, persists it to the workspace, and allows you via a simple `source` command to load it in your own orb.
-Thereby, public orbs have the capability to require variables idiomatically.
+Thereby, public orbs have the capability to require variables more idiomatically.

 ## How to integrate?